EugenMayer/docker-wordpress-boilerplate-simple/README.md

 You can mount any configuration you need, whatever you like or need to be changed

-- no edit your `.env` file and set this
+- now edit your `.env` file and set this

 ```
 COMPOSE_FILE=docker-compose.yml:config/docker-compose-overrides.yml
 ```

-Now just start your stack again
+Now just start your stack again.

 ```
 docker-compose up -d
 ```

-That is all all you need
+That is all all you need.

 ## Multisite